While Loops

 If you don’t know where to start, try following these steps:

-• Next create another local variable that will track your index so you can loop over every element of phrase.
+countwith the initial value of 0.
+This variable can be increased every time you find an instance ofsearch_charinphrase. - Next create another local variable that will track your index so you can loop over every element of

-• Now, use a while loop to loop over every element of phrase and count the number of times search_char appears!
+phrase. - Now, use a while loop to loop over every element of

 Submission